Microchip-MPLAB-Harmony/reference_apps/apps/sam_l10_xpro/saml10_low_power/readme.md

 <img src = "images/device_wakes_up_and_print_temperature.png" width="700" height="300" align="middle">
 - Press the SW0 button to switch from Standby mode to Idle mode.
 The following image shows the transition of the power consumption from Standby mode to Idle mode
 <img src = "images/standby_idle_transition.png" width="700" height="320" align="middle">
-- The following image shows the device in Idle mode with a measured power consumption of 140 µA
+- The following image shows the device in Idle mode with a measured power consumption of 140 µA.
 <img src = "images/device_in_idle_mode.png" width="700" height="350" align="middle">

 **Note**: You can observe that the small peaks coming from RTC timer expiry disappeared because the power consumption in Idle mode is higher than the power required to start ADC conversion.